 "Engaging girls in STEM in exciting, relevant ways is vital," said GSSI STEM program manager Mary Buchanan.
 "Research shows that many students, especially girls, drift away from STEM around middle school.
-GSSI provides diverse opportunities to build and reinforce interest in these important fields.
+Today's kickoff is just one of the ways GSSI is providing diverse opportunities to build and reinforce girls' interest in these important fields.
 As shown by our growth in the number of robotics teams, many girls are searching for ways to stay involved in STEM and we strive to provide them with unique and constructive experiences."